PHOTO: Michael Rauschendorfer fournie par R. Wild

 The electrolyte level, in particular salt (or rather sodium), is an elementary factor in race nutrition.
 It is crucial that the electrolyte balance is optimally prepared on the day of the competition.
 Except with main meals, for me pure water is taboo the last days prior to the race.
 Especially during training sessions, as it further dilutes the sodium concentration in the blood.
 During main meals I generously use salt, while instead of pure water I dissolve ELECTROLYTE TABS in the drinks or take SALT CAPS (approx. 1 salt cap per 0.5l).

 Initially known as an insider tip, nitrogen oxide loading (NO loading) has spread widely in recent years, especially among professionals, thanks to broad scientific support.
 Among other things, it aims at increased oxygen transport and improved blood flow.
 In the pre-competition week NITROFLOW PERFORMANCE and RED BEET VINITROX belong to my daily supplements.

 The last two to three pre-race days I pay attention to a low intake of dietary fibres, because they put additional strain on my stomach during competition.
 My usually preferred foods such as vegetables, fruits or wholemeal products are practically completely eliminated and replaced by white bread, plaited loaf or rice.

 The high content of fructose in soft drinks and most available sports drinks has spoiled many of my long-distance competitions in the beginning.
 Stomach cramps or flatulence were the most frequent consequences.
 Even on pre-race days I do not take any soft drinks, fruits or fruit juices, while on race day the ULTRA COMPETITION is my favourite competition drink.

-Have a look at the graphic overview about triathlon nutrition on race day and read the article about triathlon nutrition in a middle distance.
+Have a look at the graphic overview about triathlon nutrition on race day.

 Author: Ruedi Wild, professional triathlete